JeanToussaint-IT/Azure-Security-Labs/README.md

 # Azure-Security-Labs
-Hands-on projects from my Microsoft AZ-500 and SC-200 training.
-Includes Azure Sentinel KQL queries, Defender for Cloud configurations, and PowerShell scripts for automating cloud security policies and alerts.
+Hands-on cloud security projects based on the Microsoft AZ-500 certification and real-world Azure environments.
+Includes step-by-step configurations, scripts, and documentation for securing hybrid cloud infrastructure.

+What to include:

+Configuring Azure Firewall and Network Security Groups

+Setting up Conditional Access and Role-Based Access Control (RBAC)

+Monitoring alerts with Microsoft Sentinel

+Automating security policies using PowerShell and JSON template